Writing product descriptions: a critical part of the customer journey

 Invest in writing product descriptions and you’ll enjoy better page ranks, increased sales and reduced returns.

 As a modern ecommerce business, the onus is on you to make sure you’re giving your customers what they want.

 By delivering great product copy, professional images and some genuine customer reviews, you’ll be leaps and bounds ahead of the competition.
 But it’s more than just giving the people what they want.
 Invest in writing product descriptions and you’ll enjoy better page ranks, increased sales and reduced returns.

 It all translates to a far healthier bottom line.

 Are you doing it right?

-You could agonise over writing product descriptions for hours, scrutinising them for errors, making sure they contain all the critical components, ensuring they have a consistent tone of voice that reflects your company’s ethos and personality, checking whether they are likely to get you into any legal pickles (especially regarding fabric composition) and whether they’re effectively cross-selling any matchy-matchy apparel for profit-boosting bonuses.
+You could agonise over writing product descriptions for hours.
+You could scrutinise them for errors, making sure they contain all the critical components.
+And you could ensure they have a consistent tone of voice that reflects your company’s ethos and personality.
+What’s more, you could check whether they are likely to get you into any legal pickles (especially regarding fabric composition).
+You could worry about whether they’re effectively cross-selling any matchy-matchy apparel for profit-boosting bonuses.

-We’ll comb through and create a full report so you know where you’re getting it right with writing product descriptions and where your product copy is letting you down.
+We’ll comb through and create a full report.
+The report will show know where you’re getting it right with writing product descriptions and where your product copy is letting you down.
 We’ll even send you a couple of sample descriptions and some tone of voice pointers for added inspiration.